WinrichSy/AmazonGamesRecommender/README.md

 #### Recommendations based on own description
 `Enter choice of number: 3`

-You will then be prompted with the following message:
+You will then be prompted with the following message
 `Enter a description: `

-Input a nonempty description and
+Input a nonempty description
 `Enter a description: playstation 4 controllers`

 Wait for the program to run, and then you'll get your recommendations!